bibleup/bibleup/README.md

 Check out all bible abbreviations, their aliases and guidelines here: [Bible citations](./docs/guidelines.md)

 The following are tested bible citations:
-John 3:16 ✔️
+John 3:16 ✔️<br>
-Romans 4:5-6 ✔️
+Romans 4:5-6 ✔️<br>
-Acts 1:8, 10, 12 ✔️
+Acts 1:8, 10, 12 ✔️<br>
 Jn.
-3:3, 6-9 ✔️
+3:3, 6-9 ✔️<br>
-1 cor 1:1 ❌ 1 Cor 1:1 ✔️
+1 cor 1:1 ❌ 1 Cor 1:1 ✔️<br>

-N.B - All bible books must start with a capital letter.
+All bible books must start with a capital letter.
 Check the [guidelines](./docs/guidelines.md) for more details

 # Contributions
 Push requests and issues are always welcomed.
-Kindly make sure you state the specifics in details, whether a bug, feature requests or a fix.
+Kindly make sure you state the specifics in details, whether a bug, feature requests or a fix.<br>
-Thank you! ❤️
+Thank you!